What is a liver transplant?

 Rejection is a normal reaction of the body to a foreign object.
 When a new liver is placed in a person's body, the body sees the transplanted organ as a threat and tries to attack it.
 The immune system makes antibodies to try to kill the new organ, not realizing that the transplanted liver is beneficial.
 To allow the organ to successfully live in a new body, medicines must be given to trick the immune system into accepting the transplant.

 What is done to prevent rejection?

-Medications must be given for the rest of the individual's life to fight rejection and each transplant team has preferences for different medications.
-The anti-rejection medications most commonly used include:
+Medicines must be given for the rest of the individual's life to fight rejection and each transplant team has preferences for different medicines.
+The antirejection medicines most commonly used include:

-The doses of these medications may change frequently, depending on your response.
-Because anti-rejection medications affect the immune system, individuals who receive a transplant are at higher risk for infections.
+The doses of these medicines may change often, depending on your response.
+Because antirejection medicines affect the immune system, individuals who receive a transplant are at higher risk for infections.
 A balance must be maintained between preventing rejection and making you very susceptible to infection.
-Blood tests to measure the amount of medication in the body are done periodically to make sure you do not get too much or too little of the medications.
-White blood cells are also an important indicator of how much medication you may need.
+Blood tests to measure the amount of medicine in the body are done periodically to make sure you do not get too much or too little of the medicines.
+White blood cells are also an important indicator of how much medicine you may need.

-This risk of infection is especially great in the first few months after transplant because higher doses of anti-rejection medications are given during this time.
-You will most likely need to take medications to prevent other infections from occurring.
+This risk of infection is especially great in the first few months after transplant because higher doses of antirejection medicines are given during this time.
+You will most likely need to take medicines to prevent other infections from occurring.
 Some of the infections you will be especially susceptible to include oral yeast infection (thrush), herpes, and respiratory viruses.

 What are the signs of rejection?

 The following are the most common symptoms of rejection.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 A fever of 100.4 F (38.0 C) or higher, or as directed by your healthcare provider